gau-nernst/jpeg-python/README.md

 - [JPEG Part 1 - ITU T.81](https://www.w3.org/Graphics/JPEG/itu-t81.pdf)
 - [JPEG Part 5 - JFIF](https://www.w3.org/Graphics/JPEG/jfif.pdf)

+## Decoder

+All logic is implemented in pure Python with built-in standard libraries, with an exception of inverse DCT.
+Inverse DCT is implemented using Numpy via matrix multiplication.

 Process and Lessons I have learned:

 - Implement a marker parser first.
 Look at ITU T.81 p.36 for the list of all markers.
 Look for `0xFF`, and the next byte determines the marker type.
 ITU T.81 Annex B will define the bitstream for each marker.
 Use JFIF (JPEG Part 5) to parse marker `APP0`, even though it is not important.